Residence Hall Director

 Our philosophy also requires an emphasis on counseling-oriented contact with students on both an individual and small group basis.
 Within the limits of professional capabilities, RHDs work with students who have academic, vocational and personal concerns.
 It is expected that RHDs will be aware of potentially serious emotional and medical problems and will make appropriate referrals when necessary.
 RHDs are also responsible for facilitating disciplinary discussions and hearings within their residence hall with an emphasis on the educational development of the students.

 RHDs are given the opportunity to become involved in committee work dealing with facets of residence life and housing, student affairs and the entire college community.
-The RHD is also responsible for one other area of residence life and housing such as the coordination of a Residence Life Conference, training, judicial affairs, programming, Residence Hall Association, housing operations, academic peer mentor supervision and student staff selection.
+The RHD is also responsible for one other area of residence life and housing such as the coordination of a Residence Life Conference, training, student conduct, programming, Residence Hall Association, housing operations, academic peer mentor supervision and student staff selection.

 Residence hall directors are appointed to 10-month positions.
 Required qualifications are a bachelor's degree from a regionally accredited college or university and previous residence life experience.
 Preferred qualifications are a minimum of one year post baccalaureate residence life experience (graduate or professional) and a master's dgree from a regionally accredited college or university.